nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 > :warning: **If your changes to the data file makes it an invalid format, VAX@NUS will discard all data and start with an empty data file at the next run**: Be very careful!

 :information_source: **NOTE:** VAX@NUS will load an empty data file if you have cleared your data with the `clear` command right before exiting VAX@NUS.
-Additionally, VAX@NUS is unable to detect changes in the matriculation number if it is edited directly from our data file.

 --------------------------------------------------------------------------------------------------------------------